kantai/passe-framework-prototype/README.md

 described in the paper "Automating Isolation and Least Privilege in Web Services" by Aaron Blankstein and Michael J. Freedman.

-A lot of this code is inexplicably bears the name "Hachi".
-This was an old name for the project, that has remained in the codebase.
+A lot of this code inexplicably bears the name "Hachi".
+This was an old name for the project that has remained in the codebase.

 **CAVEAT**: This prototype was used to evaluate the ability of the project to run efficiently, play nicely with AppArmor, and effectively